Anidco/Anid/README.md

 https://base.mirror.xyz/hwNwqXHVoLlO8s4DZppog4DfGvM34tigaDjOWuEJQfY
 ```
 Connect deployer wallet to builder.base.org and complete the form (<2min)
-Do not deploy your front-end until our Mainnet GA launch in early August, when we open Base for everyone
+Don't deploy your front-end until our Mainnet GA launch in early August, when we open Base for everyone
 ```